 As your pet ages and mobility declines, you may need a ramp so your pet can continue to climb steps and move freely through your home.
 Ramps are a good solution to give them the freedom to wander.
 We can incorporate dog runs and ramps into your next remodel if this is a need that you are facing.

 Suitable Flooring for Dogs

 Let’s face it; we love when our pets run to greet us, but those beautiful new floors don’t love it as much.
 Pets cause more damage to floors than we can, so we need flooring that can withstand the beating.
 Look for flooring that is hard, durable, and definitely scratch and stain resistant.
 If you lean toward tile, here are some good options to consider.

-At JM Construction, we have talented in-house designers with lots of ideas to make your reno work for you and your dogs.
-Let us know what you’re thinking, and we’ll schedule a consultation.
+At JM Construction, we have talented in-house designers with lots of ideas to make your renovation project work for you and your dogs.